leokhachatorians/Talk/README.md

-# pbChat
+# Talk

 ## What is it?
-pbChat is a lightweight BlueTooth chat application built entirely out of Python3 and tkinter.
+Talk is a lightweight BlueTooth chat application built entirely out of Python3 and tkinter.

 ## Things Left To Do
 * ~~Create ability to host a server~~